 Irrigation is the process by which we relax and let Man take over the work of God.
 I realize this sounds dreadfully hyperbolic, but, honestly, it is what it is.
 If we waited for rain and natural elements to supply our watering needs, we’d soon face the fact that not much would make it.
 Gardening and landscaping are not like farming in Illinois and Iowa, where somewhat (!!) predictable rainfalls can be relied on to supply us with our liquid energy.

-The current concerns of Global Warming and somewhat Apocalyptic thinking also takes issue with general water availability, concerned that we uses water in gardens which would be better used elsewhere.
+The current concerns of Global Warming and somewhat Apocalyptic thinking also takes issue with general water availability, concerned that we use water in gardens which would be better used elsewhere.
 I think this fear is undoubtedly a truism.
 But I do not think it’s remotely applicable, either, perhaps even in particular related to gardening.
 The Sahara could use more water.
 The Gobi gets pretty doggone dry.
-You can downright drown by going outside on the Olympic Peninsula in Winter.
+You can downright drown by going outside on the Olympic Peninsula in Washington State in the Winter.

 Reasonable and very smart people have put themselves at this problem and have concluded numerous things.
 Some places should worry about water more than others.
 Some places get abundant water.
 We are not yet geared for transferring water from British Columbia (which gets too much) to California and Nevada (which, Lord knows, could use more).
 Nor are places like Atlanta, Georgia properly planned for the drought conditions they recently underwent, finding they had far too few resources in place for collection and storage of water.
 We so often, as a species, wait until the Worst shows up before dealing proactively with the problems facing our frantic expansion.